AthleteX-DAO/athletex-sops/Customer/the-mass-market-demand-athletex-solves.md

 Back to the point:  AthleteX is built to be a crypto athlete stock market.

 What the mass markets want is the ability to hold and trade stock/crypto/whatever of their favorite athlete.

+That is AthleteX's ONE thing it can do better than PredictionStrike, SportX, Polymarkets and others.